cliftonbaldwin/LeafyGreens/README.md

 # LeafyGreens
-R code and daat for Leafy Green models
+R code and data for Leafy Green models